Albert J. Beveridge

-Albert Jeremiah Beveridge (October 6, 1862 – April 27, 1927) was an American historian and United States Senator from Indiana.
+Albert Jeremiah Beveridge (October 6, 1862 – April 27, 1927) was an American historian and United States senator from Indiana.
 He was an intellectual leader of the Progressive Era and a biographer of Chief Justice John Marshall and President Abraham Lincoln.

-Early years
+Early and personal life, education, and employment

-Beveridge was born on October 6, 1862, in Highland County, Ohio, near Sugar Tree Ridge; his parents moved to Indiana soon after his birth.
+Beveridge was born in Highland County, Ohio, near Sugar Tree Ridge; his parents moved to Indiana soon after his birth.
 Both of his parents, Thomas H. and Frances Parkinson, were of English descent.
 His childhood was one of hard work and labor.
 Beveridge graduated from Sullivan Township High School in 1881.
 Securing an education with difficulty, he eventually became a law clerk in Indianapolis.
-In 1887, he was admitted to the Indiana bar, practiced law in Indianapolis and married Katherine Langsdale.
-After Katherine's death in 1900, Beveridge married Catherine Eddy in 1907.

 Beveridge graduated from Indiana Asbury University (now DePauw University) in 1885, with a Ph.B. degree.
 He was a member of Delta Kappa Epsilon fraternity.
 He was known as a compelling orator, delivering speeches supporting territorial expansion by the US and increasing the power of the federal government.

+In 1887, he was admitted to the Indiana bar, practiced law in Indianapolis, and married Katherine Langsdale.
+After Langsdale's death in 1900, Beveridge married Catherine Eddy in 1907.
+They had two children.

 Beveridge was a Freemason and a member of Oriental Lodge No. 500 in Indianapolis.